istio/istio.io/content/en/docs/tasks/traffic-management/ingress/ingress-control/index.md

 {{< tab name="Istio classic" category-value="istio-classic" >}}

-Set the following enviroment variables to the name and namespace where the Istio ingress gateway is located in your cluster:
+Set the following environment variables to the name and namespace where the Istio ingress gateway is located in your cluster:

 {{< text bash >}}
 $ export INGRESS_NAME=istio-ingressgateway